kiviuk/Namcah/README.md

 # Namcah

-Namcah is a simple Java http client for the HAC Scripting Console of SAP Commerce.
+Namcah is a simple command line http client for the HAC Scripting Console of SAP Commerce.

 Use Namcah from the command line to send a groovy script file to a remote HAC scripting console and to execute it right there.